 Megan sits on a number of governance boards for research organisations including the CRC for Wound Management Innovation, and the Deeble Institute for Health Policy Research.
 Megan’s health communications training includes a residency with the world renowned Mayo Clinic.
 Over the past 10 years she has played a role in obtaining more than 50 internationally and nationally competitive grants for the teams she has managed.

 Associate Professor Morton is a health economist at the NHMRC Clinical Trials Centre, University of Sydney and leader in the economic evaluation of treatments in cancer and chronic kidney disease.
 She has a MScMed (Clin Epi)(Hons) and a PhD in Health Economics from the University of Sydney, and her research program focuses on the incorporation of patient-centred and economic outcomes into clinical trials that facilitate policy decision making on the basis of cost-effectiveness.
 She currently leads economic evaluations for 11 trials including diagnostic test evaluation, interventions in genomic information provision, surgery, and advance care planning.
-Her methodological research interests include preference elicitation using discrete choice experiments and value of information analysis.
-Since 2011, A/Prof Morton has published over 65 research articles in high impact medical journals and been awarded $9.1M in research funding.
+Her methodological research interests include patient reported outcomes for health system valuation, preference elicitation using discrete choice experiments, and value of information analysis.
+Since 2013, A/Prof Morton has published over 85 research articles in high impact medical and health services research journals and been awarded $32M in competitive research funding from NHMRC, Cancer Australia, DoH and the EU

 Kirsten Smiler (Te Aitanga a Mahaki, Rongowhakaata, Te Whakatōhea) joined the Health Services Research Centre, Faculty of Health at Victoria University of Wellington at the end of 2004.
 Kirsten completed her MA thesis (Applied Linguistics) which focuses on issues of language and identity for Māori members of the New Zealand Deaf community in 2004 and has an undergraduate degree in Māori studies.
 Kirsten is currently a Co-Investigator of Rangatahi Sexual and Reproductive Health Project co-funded by the Health Research Council and Ministry of Health, and her PhD exploreds the nature and impacts of early intervention for Māori Deaf/hearing-impaired children and their whānau.
 Kirsten’s research interests and experience include research work with the Deaf Studies Research Unit, linguistic variation in New Zealand Sign Language, deaf people and their families.
 Kirsten is also interested in rangatahi Māori, youth wellbeing, health services, and disability politics.